Political controversies about marginalized groups increase bullying in youths

-In a new study out Monday, in the journal Pediatrics, scientists at The University of Texas at Austin, Columbia University and Texas State University found that in the run-up to a statewide voter referendum to ban gay marriage in California, young people reported significantly more homophobic bullying.
+In the new study in the journal Pediatrics, scientists at Columbia Mailman School, The University of Texas at Austin, and Texas State University found that in the run-up to a statewide voter referendum to ban gay marriage in California, young people reported significantly more homophobic bullying.
 In fact, homophobic bullying peaked that school year and declined after the public debate about the initiative in question, Proposition 8, subsided.

 The study looked at yearly survey data from nearly 5 million middle and high school students in more than 5,000 schools in California from 2001 to 2015 and whether those students experienced homophobic bullying.

-The rate of homophobic bullying rose from 7.6 percent of students reporting they experienced this bullying in the 2001-02 school year to 10.8 percent in the 2008-09 school year when the Proposition 8 vote took place.
-This occurred even as trends in other types of bullying related to race or ethnicity, religion and gender declined.
-Russell pointed out that the rate of homophobic bullying that year was higher even than the estimated population of LGBT students.
+Between the 2001-02 school year and the 2008-09 school year, during which the Proposition 8 vote took place, the rate of homophobic bullying increased, rising from 7.6 percent of students reporting they experienced bullying to 10.8 percent -- a 30 percent increase -- even as trends in other types of bullying related to race or ethnicity, religion, and gender declined.
+Homophobic bullying peaked that year, with 10.8 percent of students reporting they experienced bullying, but the rate steadily decreased every year after.
+Russell pointed out that the rate of homophobic bullying was higher even than the estimated population of LGBT students.

 "The data are telling us that straight kids are getting bullied for this, too," Russell said.
 "It's all about what the bullies perceive."